-The Dutch city joined Brussels and Bilbao this week in revealing its UEFA EURO 2020 host city logo - and promised a joyful experience for fans at a tournament that will be an unforgettable football celebration.
+The Dutch city joined Bilbao this week in revealing its UEFA EURO 2020 host city logo - and promised a joyful experience for fans at a tournament that will be an unforgettable football celebration.

 Article top media content